tunrayodaniels/E-Commerce-Sales-Analysis/README.md

 Because cancelled and returned orders may not represent revenue ultimately retained by the business, I calculated an additional metric:

-Estimated Realized Revenue = Gross Sales Value − Returned Value − Cancelled Value»
+Estimated Realized Revenue = Gross Sales Value − Returned Value − Cancelled Value

-This resulted in an **Estimated Realized Revenue of ₦68.51K**
+This resulted in an Estimated Realized Revenue of ₦68.51K.

 I use the word estimated because the dataset does not contain detailed refund or payment-settlement information.
 The calculation assumes that returned and cancelled orders generated no revenue retained by the business.

+**Net Orders**

+The dataset contained 100 recorded orders, including 15 cancelled orders and 27 returned orders.

+Therefore:

+Net Orders = 100 − 15 − 27 = 58

+The resulting Net Orders figure is 58, representing orders remaining after excluding cancelled and returned orders.

+**Net Units Sold**

+The dataset contained 282 gross recorded units across all order statuses.

+After excluding units associated with cancelled and returned orders, the resulting Net Units Sold is 158.

+Net Units Sold = Gross Units − Cancelled Units − Returned Units

+This provides a more meaningful view of the units associated with orders that were not cancelled or returned.

-Gross Average Order Value
+**Gross Average Order Value**

-I calculated Gross AOV as:
+I calculated Gross AOV using the total recorded orders before excluding cancelled and returned orders:

-Gross AOV = Gross Sales Value ÷ Total Orders
+Gross AOV = Gross Sales Value ÷ Gross Orders

-₦133.94K ÷ 100 ≈ ₦1.34K
+₦133.94K ÷ 100 = ₦1.34K

-The **Gross Average Order is ₦1.34K**
+The Gross Average Order Value is ₦1.34K.

-Other areas I analyzed included:
+This is labelled Gross AOV because it is based on all 100 recorded orders rather than the 58 Net Orders.

+Other Areas Analyzed

 ▪︎ Sales by Category
 ▪︎ Sales by Product